 Preparing your people to rapidly and continuously adapt to organisational change as the rate of change accelerates is key to successful delivery of business objectives and strategies.
 Conversely, if we don’t give managing the change the respect it deserves it can impact the bottom line of your organisation.

 The change management process now becomes more about enablement for continuous adaption as the environment continuously shifts at great pace.
 The goal of change management still needs to be preparing people to be “ready, willing and able”.

 Through examining the fundamental issues commonly seen in organisations as they experience an acceleration in the rate of change, RACM proposes simple solutions that can be tailored to the size of the change.
-Through the combination of standard agile practices and standard change management tools in a new approach to change management, RACM allows you to:

 The RACM approach was developed by Dan Skelsey, a contributing author to CMI’s Change Management Body of Knowledge an editor and contributing author of The Effective Change Manager’s Handbook, and a contributing author to the Local Change Agents Handbook.
 The RACM approach synthesises discussions about the issues and solutions with a range of change management and agile practitioners working across several industries.
 The approach includes the following guidelines:

 - Respond to needs over following a plan

 - Practical and useful metrics